wwwirke/woowire/README.md

 ## What you should do

-you can add the `@liveiwre('cart')` component somewhere in your navigation to get that thing going. you should also probably remove the basic woocommerce styling with this filter
+you can add the `@liveiwre('woo-wire-cart')` component somewhere in your navigation to get that thing going. you should also probably remove the basic woocommerce styling with this filter
 ```
 add_filter( 'woocommerce_enqueue_styles', '__return_empty_array' );
 ```

+## Updates

+if you want to overwrite the files you copied with the publish commands with a newer version you can use `woowire:update`